DtxdF/AppJail.docs/docs/initscripts.md

 * `APPJAIL_JAILNAME`: Jail name.
 * `APPJAIL_ROOTDIR`: Root directory of the jail (`{JAILDIR}/{jail_name}`).
 * `APPJAIL_SCRIPT`: AppJail script.
-* `APPJAIL_PWD`: Since Makejail changes the current directory, `PWD` does not reflect the user's current directory.
-This environment variable allows a buildscript to know the user's current directory.
-Only available in the `build` stage of Makejail.

 With the above information we can make an initscript to display `Hello, world!`: